Dynamo Alternative

 Introduction to ArchiLabs

 AI-Driven Co-Pilot: ArchiLabs heavily leverages artificial intelligence.
-It uses AI both in its node logic and in a chat-based interface.
-The developers describe it as an “AI co-pilot for architects” that can 10× your design and documentation speed by handling the grunt work through simple prompts (AI Image Generation for Architecture: Transforming ArchViz).
-Instead of painstakingly programming every step, you can rely on ArchiLabs’s AI to figure out the steps for you (within safe, controlled bounds).
-This is a fundamental shift from Dynamo’s explicit programming model to a more conversational or goal-driven model.
+It uses AI both in its workflow logic and in a chat-based interface called Studio Mode.
+The developers describe it as an “AI-native CAD platform for architects” that can 10x your design and documentation speed by handling the grunt work through simple prompts (AI Image Generation for Architecture: Transforming ArchViz).
+Instead of painstakingly programming every step, you can rely on ArchiLabs's AI to figure out the steps for you (within safe, controlled bounds).
+This is a fundamental shift from Dynamo's explicit scripting to a more intent-driven paradigm.

-AI-Driven Automation in Revit
+AI-Driven Design Automation in ArchiLabs

 Key Features of ArchiLabs